Les tartelettes au beurre, bon à s’en lécher les doigts

 Traditionally, butter tarts are made with corn syrup.
 But in Algoma Country, we love making ours with fresh maple syrup.
 There are many locally-owned restaurants, bakeries, and even some family-owned convenience stores that sell them as well.

-These are just some of the butter tart stops in our region.
-If you have a favourite butter tart stop in our region, email us at info@algomacountry.com and we’ll add it to the list below.
+These are just some of the butter tart stops in the region.
+If you have a favourite butter tart stop in Algoma email us at info@algomacountry.com and we’ll add it to the list below.

 Below is a butter tart recipe that has been handed down for three generations.